CIRA-DPC/CORE-Libs/README.md

 files.
 Each file contains only static libraries and their associated `include` files (e.g. `.h` and `.mod` files).

-To use the prebuilt libraries to build CORE itself, simply run `make` for CORE.
+To use the prebuilt libraries to build [CORE](https://github.com/CIRA-DPC/CORE) itself, update the `CORE_LIBS_VERSION` variable in CORE's `Makefile`, then run `make` for CORE.
 It will automatically detect your OS and download the appropriate prebuilt version of `core_libs`.

 ## Package Contents